Rethinking People Analytics With Inverse Transparency by Design: Study B: User Perspective

 Receiving transparency over how data are used is judged as helpful and useful by data owners.
 Yet, the question arises if this transparency influences data consumers, as it might elicit a feeling of ``being watched.''
 Potential chilling effects could be desired (by preventing data misusage), or problematic (if legitimate usage of data is hindered).
 Therefore, we asked participants about the potential influence of inverse transparency on data consumers' data usage behavior.

 First, we asked the data owners ($n = 11$) if they consider inverse transparency a meaningful deterrent for potential data misusage (Q16).
-We find just one participant disagreeing with the statement, with all others agreeing ($4/11$) or agreeing strongly ($6/11$) (see \autoref{fig:plot_transparency-deters-consumers}).
+We find just one participant disagreeing with the statement, with all others agreeing ($4/11$) or agreeing strongly ($6/11$).
 In a free text answer, the critical respondent reveals that they consider the ``transparency [to be] high but not high enough to be bad'', judging the risk of misusage in our concrete setting to be low in general.
 They add: ``I believe if usage of data is within good intention.
 It does not effect user behavior.''
 This suggests that they might have misunderstood the question to be about our concrete scenario, not the theoretical possibility of misusage.

 Second, we asked the data consumers ($n = 4$) to elaborate if the monitoring of their data usage behavior influenced their actions (Q17).
 Two consumers were sure, answering ``I believe so'' (C3) and ``Definitely'' (C2).
 Both explained that they think the monitoring reduced the number of their accesses. ``Without having to worry about potentially having to explain the frequency of my accesses to the data owners, I would likely have conducted the analyses more often'' (C3).
 The third consumer responded that it only influenced them ``barely, but I can't be 100\% sure'' (C1), with the final participant being sure that the answer would be no: ``I would have acted the same'' (C4).
 All of our participants could not know, but it is notable that opinions diverge so strongly.
 With two participants clearly worrying about the impression of their data usage on data owners, while another did not even consider it, other confounding factors may have been responsible.
 For example, the team culture with regards to data-driven management may change the acceptance of the team lead utilizing analyses.
 We conclude that inverse transparency is capable, but not guaranteed, to influence data consumers in their data usage behavior.